Select Orlando Child Support Lawyers with Full Knowledge of Florida Support Statutes.

 Child support is part of the parenting plan for divorcing couples with children.
 The court has strong policies about support of children.
 The focal point is that child support is the right of the child, and must be in the best interest of the child.
 It is also the duty of every parent to financially support their children.

-The Orlando child support lawyers at the Kramer Law Firm work closely with parents every day to reach favorable child support solutions.
+The Orlando child support lawyers at the New Future Divorce & Family Law Firm work closely with parents every day to reach favorable child support solutions.
 Child support can be dependent on a number of factors including:

 - how much time (overnight stays) each parent spends with the child or children